unfrl/carpool/packages/client/readme.md

 This is the API client that is auto-generated from the server project using Autorest/Swagger.

-**Note** for now, to regenerate the client, you'll need to run `yarn build:client` from the server project.
-To ensure the core project knows that the code has changed, you'll first need to increment the client's version number in its package.json file.
-After, make sure to run `yarn build` from the client project - this ensures that project is successfully compiled into its `dist` directory, which is defined as the main target in its package.json.
+**Note** for now, to regenerate the client, you'll need to run `yarn generate:client` from the root project directory.
+This will create the TypeScript client based off the API swagger spec and build it.

-**TODO:** obvious enhancement is to convert the above into a single build/publish step.